 Normally, meals and snacks are a cornerstone of our programs for students.
 When schools close over the summer, we ensure that kids still receive breakfasts and lunches.

-Carver Center will again be providing healthy meals during the summer months to Port Chester School District children and families through the Summer Food Service Program (SFSP), a federally-funded, state-administered program that serves free meals to children and teens in low-income areas.
-Meals on Main Street will collaborate with Carver by providing weekend meals on Fridays.
+Carver Center provided 20,890 healthy meals during the summer months to Port Chester School District children and families through the Summer Food Service Program (SFSP), a federally-funded, state-administered program that serves free meals to children and teens in low-income areas.
+Meals on Main Street collaborated with us by providing weekend meals on Fridays.

-Beginning July 12, the Carver Center will be distributing meals each weekday, at two locations in Port Chester, the Thomas A. Edison School at 132 Rectory Street and the JFK Elementary School at 40 Olivia Street.
-Hours for pick up will be 10:00am to 2:00pm.
-No paperwork or proof of income will be required to receive the meals.
-Grab and go meals will be provided so families can continue to follow safe distancing guidelines.
+Carver Center distributed meals each weekday, at two locations in Port Chester, the Thomas A. Edison School nd the JFK Elementary School.
+No paperwork or proof of income was required to receive the meals.
+Grab and go meals were provided so families can continue to follow safe distancing guidelines.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.